 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-- Sow Farm Manager
+- Sugar Plantation Manager

-- Poultry Farmer
+- Turf Farmer

-Farm or Ranch Manager Employment Estimates
+Farm or Ranch Manager Job Outlook

 The states with the most job growth for Farm or Ranch Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.

-Salary for a Farm or Ranch Manager
+How Much Does a Farm or Ranch Manager Make?

 The salary for Farm and Ranch Managers ranges between about $35,440 and $136,940 a year.